dhammateca/dhammapada-munindo/manuscript/markdown/dhp-4.md

 who can see as they truly are\\
 this earth, this body,\\
 the hell realms and the heavenly realms.\\
-These are the ones who can discern\\
+They are the ones who can discern\\
 the well-taught Path of Wisdom.

 46.\\